 If you have any physical condition(s) or are rehabilitating an injury, inform your trainer.
-A trainer will help you adjust your program or design a new program for temporary physical conditions such as injury recovery or pregnancy.
-Safety precautions will help you stay fit until you are back to full speed.
+A trainer will help you adjust your program or design a new program for temporary physical conditions, such as injury recovery or pregnancy.
+Safety precautions will help you stay fit until you are back to full health.

 People with health concerns such as arthritis, heart disease, or diabetes can consult with a trainer to understand what elements of a fitness routine are most effective to them.
-Trainers can also monitor clients for any negative effects to exercise common to their conditions and suggest alternatives.
+Trainers can also monitor clients for any negative effects to exercise that are common to their conditions.
+Alternatives can be suggested.
 A fitness program can help many people with chronic conditions improve quality of life but may require some special guidelines.
 Always check with your doctor before beginning an exercise routine.

 Basic programming assistance is just one tool a personal trainer can offer.
 Many exercisers experience the dreaded plateau, a time when after experiencing great results, they suddenly have a period with little or no changes.
 A trainer can help you push your way beyond a plateau.